 Feral Horses in the Cobberas area

 Feral Horses also known as Wild Horses or Brumbies are not native to Australia.
 Horses that run wild in the Australian Alps are descendants of horses released by early European settlers.
 While many argue that they have a place in our history and folklore, the simple fact now is that there are too many of them and their impacts on fragile alpine ecosystems have increased dramatically in recent years.
 With no natural predators and little or no commercial value, their numbers continue to increase.
-More information and discussion can be found at the following link- Resources – Parks Victoria Wild Horse Management Plan
+More information about the management of feral horses in Victoria can be found here - Feral Horses (Victoria) Frequently Asked Questions You can also go to our Links page to find more websites with current information and documents.

 |Friends of the Cobberas volunteer - annual photo monitoring||Feral horse damage outside fenced exclusion plots|